Saturday, March 10, 2012

 1968: The Elvis Presley movie Stay Away Joe opened in theaters.

-1969: James Brown had his 8th #1 on the R&B chart--"Give It Up or Turnit A Loose".
+1969: James Brown had his 8th #1 on the R&B chart--"Give It Up Or Turnit A Loose".
 Yeah.

 1969: Glen Campbell moved from #87 to #47 with "Galveston".

 1969: Sly & the Family Stone held off all challengers for a fourth week at #1 with one of The Top 500 Songs of the Rock Era*--"Everyday People".
 CCR jumped to their favorite spot of #2 with "Proud Mary".
 The Foundations were sturdy at #3 with "Build Me Up Buttercup" while Tommy Roe was a man on the move (10-4) with "Dizzy".
-The rest of the Top 10: Tommy James & the Shondells with their smash "Crimson and Clover", Jay & the Americans were at #6 with "This Magic Moment" Dionne Warwick reached the Top 10 for the sixth time with "This Girl's In Love with You", Smokey Robinson & the Miracles with "Baby, Baby Don't Cry", the Doors dropped with "Touch Me" and 1910 Fruitgum Company moved to #10 with "Indian Giver".
+The rest of the Top 10: Tommy James & the Shondells with their smash "Crimson And Clover", Jay & the Americans were at #6 with "This Magic Moment" Dionne Warwick reached the Top 10 for the sixth time with "This Girl's In Love With You", Smokey Robinson & the Miracles with "Baby, Baby Don't Cry", the Doors dropped with "Touch Me" and 1910 Fruitgum Company moved to #10 with "Indian Giver".

 1973: Ron Mckernan, keyboardist of the Grateful Dead, died at age 27 from liver failure brought on by, you guessed it, alcohol poisoning.